-If it is necessary to hoist a load above the block-up limit, do so slowly with extreme caution to prevent two-blocking.
+If it is necessary to hoist a load above block-up limit, do so slowly with extreme caution to prevent two-blocking.

-Do not hoist the load above the minimum block clearance given in the Range Diagram (see Capacity Chart Manual).
+Do not hoist load above minimum block clearance given in Range Diagram (see Capacity Chart Manual).

-Do not use the limit bypass switch to lower the boom or the luffing jib after the block-up limit is contacted.
-Two-blocking could occur, causing the load to fall.
+Do not use limit bypass switch to lower boom or luffing jib after block-up limit is contacted; two-blocking could occur, causing load to fall.

-Stops the boom or luffing hoist from lowering and the load drums from hoisting if the load contacts a block-up limit switch.
+Stops boom or luffing hoist from lowering and load drums from hoisting if the load contacts a block-up limit switch.

-The load on the corresponding drum can be lowered and the boom or luffing jib can be raised, if they are not at the maximum up limit, after a block-up limit switch is contacted.
+The load on corresponding drum can be lowered and boom or luffing jib can be raised, if they are not at the maximum up limit, after a block-up limit switch is contacted.

-The limit bypass switch must be turned to the bypass position before a load can be hoisted above the limit.
+The appropriate limit bypass switch must be turned to the bypass position before a load can be hoisted above the limit.